Medford Water Quality Trading Program

 Warmer rivers have less oxygen and cause eggs to incubate earlier, decreasing survival rates.

-“Very minor temperature changes in the river can have a dramatic effect on fish populations,” said Eugene Weir, project manager with The Freshwater Trust.
+“Very minor temperature changes in the river can have a dramatic effect on fish populations,” said Eugene Wier, project manager with The Freshwater Trust.
 “The city needed to do something about that to meet its new permit requirement.”

 To comply with the Clean Water Act, the city had to offset the impact of its warm-water discharge.
 Fortunately, there was no shortage of options in front of plant employees like Tom Suttle.